Rafael1s/Computer-Vision-Algorithms/Agorithm-ORB/README.md

-Again, in order to see the properties of the ORB algorithm more clearly, in the following examples we will use the same image as our training and query image.
+In order to see the properties of the ORB algorithm more clearly, in the following examples we will use the same image as our training and query image.

 ## Fast Local Feature Detector ORB